System of Care Data Sources

 • Kindergarten readiness outcomes based on GKIDS

-Children 0-8 and their families
+Children from birth through age 8 and their families